Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Conclusion

 The developed strategy has been validated in two and three spatial dimensions using a benchmark problem of turbulent external flow, the NASA wall-mounted hump, with $\text{Re} {=} 93,600$ and $\text{Re} {=} 936,000$.
 A flow control problem of industrial interest has been devised by introducing a suction jet on the hump to reduce the recirculation effects.
 The proposed PGD-based reduced order model has proved to be able to compute a reduced basis with no \emph{a priori} knowledge of the solution, for convection-dominated viscous incompressible flows achieving both qualitative and quantitative agreement with the full order solution computed via \texttt{simpleFoam} with SA turbulence model, throughout the interval of the parametric variable.
 More precisely, the reduced model provided accurate approximations of the velocity and pressure fields, with relative $\eltwo$ errors below $0.1 \%$ and $1 \%$, respectively.
-In addition, it proved to be able to capture localised flow features and estimate quantities of engineering interest such the position of the reattachment point, the skin friction coefficient and the pressure coefficient with errors below $0.5 \%$.
+In addition, it proved to be able to capture localised flow features and estimate quantities of engineering interest with errors below $0.5 \%$.
+The reported results thus highlight the robustness of the proposed PGD methodology in presence of turbulent phenomena and its capability to devise accurate approximations of the physical variables involved in the parametric problem (i.e. velocity and pressure), the variables modelling turbulent effects (i.e. eddy and turbulent viscosity), as well as relevant physical quantities, including the position of the reattachment point, the skin friction coefficient and the pressure coefficient.

+Finally, it is worth noticing that the minimally intrusive nature of the proposed method represents a promising starting point for the construction of PGD-ROM strategies based on CFD software validated by the industry, beyond incompressible flows.
+This may be of interest e.g. for parametric compressible flow problems with applications to the aerospace industry.
+In this context, future investigations will have to deal with the additional difficulty of the treatment of shock waves whose position and intensity may depend upon the value of the parameters of the problem under analysis.